BIOP/ijp-imagetoatlas/registration.md

 # Registration of mouse brain slices with ABBA

 Once your dataset is opened in ABBA.
-You will be able to position slices first along the slicing axis (position multiple slices along "z"), then to performing 2d adjustement for each slice (tilt and roll atlas slicing correction, 2d affine and spline in-plane registrations).
+You will be able to position slices first along the slicing axis (position multiple slices along "z"), then to perform 2d adjustment for each slice (tilt and roll atlas slicing correction, 2d affine and spline in-plane registrations).

-When you start ABBA, you will be in the `Positioning mode`, where the allen brain atlas is displayed with slices regularly spaced on top of the slices present on your dataset.
+When you start ABBA, you will be in the `Positioning mode`, where the Allen brain atlas is displayed with slices regularly spaced on top of the slices present on your dataset.

 ----